JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-faq.md

 ### How can I write concurrent code in Kotlin Multiplatform Mobile projects?

-You can learn how to work with [concurrency](multiplatform-mobile-concurrency-overview.md) on the documentation portal.

-Working with concurrent code in cross-platform mobile projects might not seem straightforward, as different memory management approaches are used in Kotlin/JVM and Kotlin/Native.
-The current approach for Kotlin/Native has some [limitations](native-immutability.md#concurrency-in-kotlin-native).
-The new Kotlin/Native memory management model is on the [roadmap](https://blog.jetbrains.com/kotlin/2020/07/kotlin-native-memory-management-roadmap) and the team is working on a solution for it.
+You can easily write concurrent code in your cross-platform mobile projects with the new [Kotlin/Native memory manager](native-memory-manager.md) that lifted previous limitations and aligned the behaviour between Kotlin/JVM and Kotlin/Native.
+The new memory manager is available since Kotlin 1.7.20.

 ### How can I speed up my Kotlin Multiplatform module compilation for iOS?
 See these [tips for improving Kotlin/Native compilation times](native-improving-compilation-time.md).